 When did you first realize you needed to be in a creative field?

-“I had absolutely no interest in photography—never owned a camera or wanted to take pictures of any kind—until about eight years ago.
+“I had absolutely no interest in photography—never owned a camera or wanted to take pictures of any kind—until about 2009 or so.
 What sparked my interest was going on a shoot with a photojournalist friend of mine.
 I was fascinated with the way she was capturing people in their environments and her unique way of translating moments into photographs.
-I went out and bought a camera the next day and started shooting everything I could—landscapes, urban life, portraits, and eventually weddings and events.
+I went out and bought a camera the next day and started shooting everything I could—landscapes, urban life, portraits, and eventually commercial assignments.

 “In 2010, I did a personal 365-day project during which I went out and created a photo every single day.
 These weren’t just simple snapshots; a lot of them involved my packing a backpack full of expensive camera gear and going out into the city, often with no idea of what I was taking a picture of that day.
 Day or night, rain or shine, I still took a photo every single day.
 A lot of them were portraits (and a lot of them self-portraits, for the lack of a better model), and most of them were multi-light setups on the busy streets of San Francisco.
 I had my lights on light stands, my camera on a tripod, an interval timer, and me running back and forth between adjusting camera settings and posing for the shot.
 I even tried to recreate a few pretty complex sets used by such masters of light as Joe McNally—all while trying to make sure none of my gear got stolen or damaged.
 Needless to say, each shot took hours to create.
 This was exhausting, but it accelerated my learning process tremendously and helped me launch my photography career.
 It also made me realize how important it was for me to keep pushing myself creatively and how much I enjoyed the creative process.”

 What was one of your biggest creative challenges?